Empowering Columbian Teens for Economic Equality

 The game went through a number of iterations, and was tested with the target market in three different sessions along the way until a final version was completed.

-EduChef will be released very soon on iOS and Android in Columbia and Brazil!
+EduChef has been released on iOS and Android in Columbia and Brazil!